eclipse-theia/theia-website/src/docs/user_ai.md

 Other LLM providers, including local models, can be added easily.
 If you would like to see support for a specific LLM, please provide feedback or consider contributing.

 Each LLM provider offers a configurable list of available models (see the screenshot below for Hugging Face Models models).

 **To use a specific model in your IDE, configure it on a per-agent basis in the [AI Configuration view](#ai-configuration).**

+Once you have configured at least one LLM, you can also select a default agent in the settings under "AI Features" => "Chat: Default Agent".
+This agent will handle your chat requests when you do not explicitly mention an agent using the `@` symbol.

 See also: